 Comparative: using comparison as a method of study.

-Everybody compares: two cans of soup at the supermarket, cars, stages of life, classes, flooring products, even friends.
+Everybody compares two cans of soup at the supermarket, cars, stages of life, classes, flooring products, even friends.
 Look at one and assess; look at the other and assess; then, compare the two assessments.
-Translated to concrete slab, installers look at the result of one moisture test and compare it to the previous one.
+Translated to a concrete slab, installers look at the result of one moisture test and compare it to the previous one.
 The trouble begins when the same contractor uses that assessment to conclude that a concrete’s moisture levels are dry enough for floor covering.
 Why?
 Simple (but deadly): comparison excludes all assessment of how concrete moisture is currently changing due to the conditions in the environment.

 Environmental Influences on Concrete Moisture:

-- location of water table
+- location of the water table

 - presence (or not) of vapor barriers

 - relative humidity and/or temperature of the air